python/devguide/getting-started/setup-building.rst

     $ make -s -j2

-There will sometimes be optional modules added for a new release which won't yet be identified in the OS level build dependencies.
+There will sometimes be optional modules added for a new release which won't yet be identified in the OS-level build dependencies.
 In those cases, just ask for assistance on the core-mentorship list.

-Explaining how to build optional dependencies on a UNIX based system without root access is beyond the scope of this guide.
+Explaining how to build optional dependencies on a Unix-based system without root access is beyond the scope of this guide.

 For more details on various options and considerations for building, refer